 MEALS: Breakfast, Pit Stop support, afternoon tea and drinks on the way back to the mainland

-Our accommodation is characterised by ONE COMFORTABLE HOTEL NIGHT and the usage for all remaining nights of a dedicated PRIVATE LIVEABOARD CHARTER VESSEL, acting as our ‘adventure HQ’ for the trip.
+Our accommodation is characterised by usage of a dedicated PRIVATE LIVEABOARD CHARTER VESSEL, acting as our ‘adventure HQ’ for the trip.
 This level of provision allows you to focus on the challenge itself, whilst bagging a solid night’s kip each night in the most incredible of offshore locations – the Great Barrier Reef.

-All accommodation is always offered on a double or twin room basis or at the very most, a comfy 4-person room with 4 single beds or 2 x bunkbeds; or you can request a single supplement if you prefer not to share (and subject to availability).
-If you are taking part on your own, you will be paired with another participant/s of the same sex in a twin room unless you take any available single supplement.
+All accommodation is always offered on a double or twin room basis or at the very most, a comfy 4-person room with 4 single beds or 2 x bunkbeds; If you are taking part on your own, you will be paired with another participant/s of the same sex in a twin room unless you take any available single supplement.
 If you have preferences for who you share with, you are able to specify that prior to departure.

 This accommodation is of a good, clean standard.
 Bathroom facilities could be shared or en-suite and in general, the style of accommodation is always in keeping with the vibe of the area we find ourselves in – and always cosy and comfortable.

-Where we eat at a hotel, or nearby restaurant, (and onboard) Rat Race will always provide meal choices and/ or a set menu, with Gluten intolerant and Vegan options.
+Where we eat, Rat Race will always provide meal choices and/ or a set menu, with Gluten intolerant and Vegan options.
 You will be responsible for your own drinks in all instances.